adityavarshney/CODEversity-API-Project-3/P3-README.md

 From there, in Project 1 ([template](https://replit.com/@adityavarshney1/CODEversity-Spotify-P1)), added new HTML and CSS files, images, links, styling, and text about our favorite music choices.

-Most recently, in Project 2 ([template](https://replit.com/@adityavarshney1/CODEversity-Spotify-P2)) we took our musical choices to the next level by using python and flask's Jinja templating to make a templated list of concerts and showtimes and a time-based dark mode too.
+Most recently, in Project 2 ([template](https://replit.com/@adityavarshney1/CODEversity-Spotify-P2)) we took our musical choices to the next level by using python and flask's Jinja templating to make a time-based dark mode and a webpage with our recommended music concerts.

 ### What's missing?